 A junk removal service should provide pricing upfront, with a no-obligation quote.
 Most junk removal services have customers pay based upon the space items take up in the truck.

 For most commercial haulers, household hazardous materials are not accepted.
 This includes items like paint, motor oil, and antifreeze.

 Different companies handle donations and recyclables differently.
 Generally, items are loaded into the truck so that they are more accessible for drop-off at a donation center or recycling.

 How far in advance can services be scheduled?

-Most people seeking a junk removal service want to have it completed within four days (at the latest), which is why we offer same or next day booking, but are also accommodating to scheduling into the future.
+Most people seeking a junk removal service want to have it completed within four days (at the latest), which is why we offer same or next-day booking but are also accommodating to schedule into the future.

 Why choose a junk removal service?